 - Figure out what you need to learn.
 Your time is finite so make sure you’re learning something that benefits you now.

 - Allocate enough time for the course including practice time.

-- Try to watch sample videos to get an idea of the teacher’s style and knowledge.
+- Watch sample videos to understand the teacher’s style and knowledge.

-- See if there are any apps that allow you to download content to a device for offline viewing.
+- See if any apps allow you to download content to a device for offline viewing.

 - If you’re looking at a membership service, see if a trial is available.

 - Determine if you want to own the course or have access via a membership.
 With memberships, you might only have access to the content while you’re an active member.

 - Look for when the course was created or in the case of software, which version was used.

 - If you’re taking a professional development course, check if CEU or certifications are offered.

 These are online services that I have used and offer a large selection of courses.